-We prove nearly matching upper and lower bounds for the stronger oracle: $(a)$ there is an efficient statistical algorithm that uses $\tilde O(n^{r/2})$ calls to $\MSAMPLE(O(n^{\lceil r/2\rceil}))$ and identifies the planted assignment; $(b)$ there is no statistical algorithm that can solve the problem described in Theorem \ref{thm:lower-bound-intro} using less than $\tilde O(n^{r/2})$ calls to $\MSAMPLE(n^{r/2})$.
+We prove nearly matching upper and lower bounds for the stronger oracle: $(a)$ there is an efficient statistical algorithm that uses $\tilde O(n^{r/2})$ calls to $\MSAMPLE(O(n^{\lceil r/2\rceil}))$ and identifies the planted assignment; $(b)$ there is no algorithm that can solve the problem described in Theorem \ref{thm:lower-bound-intro} using less than $\tilde O(n^{r/2})$ calls to $\MSAMPLE(n^{r/2})$.
 We state the upper bound more formally: \begin{thm} Let $Q$ be a clause distribution of distribution complexity $r$.
-Then there exists an algorithm that uses $O(n^{r/2} \log^2 n)$ calls to $\MSAMPLE(n^{\lceil r/2\rceil})$ time linear in this number and identifies the planted assignment with probability $1-o(1)$. \end{thm} We prove this bound by showing that the algorithm from \cite{feldman2014algorithm} based on a subsampled power iteration can be implemented statistically.
+Then there exists an algorithm that uses $O(n^{r/2} \log^2 n)$ calls to $\MSAMPLE(n^{\lceil r/2\rceil})$ and time linear in the number of oracle calls to identify the planted assignment with probability $1-o(1)$. \end{thm} We prove this bound by showing that the algorithm from \cite{FeldmanPV14} based on a subsampled power iteration can be implemented using statistical query oracles.
 The same upper bound holds for Goldreich's planted $k$-CSP.

-In addition to providing a matching lower bound, the algorithm gives an example of statistical algorithm for performing power iteration to compute eigenvectors or singular vectors.
+In addition to providing a matching lower bound, the algorithm gives an example of statistical query algorithm for performing power iteration to compute eigenvectors or singular vectors.
 Spectral algorithms are among the most commonly used for problems with planted solutions (including Flaxman's algorithm \cite{flaxman2003spectral} for planted satisfiability) and our lower bounds can be used to derive lower bounds against such algorithms.
-The alternative approach for solving planted constraint satisfaction problems with $O(n^{r/2})$ samples is to use an SDP solver as shown in \cite{bogdanov2009security} (with the ``birthday paradox" as shown in \cite{o2013goldreich}).
-This approach can also be implemented statistically, although a direct implementation using a generic statistical SDP solver such as the one we describe \infull{in Section \ref{sec:statalgpowersec}}\inbody{in the full paper} will require quadratically more samples and will not give a non-trivial statistical algorithm for the problem (since solving using $O(n^r)$ clauses is trivial).
+The alternative approach for solving planted constraint satisfaction problems with $O(n^{r/2})$ samples is to use an SDP solver as shown in \cite{bogdanov2009security} (with the ``birthday paradox" as shown in \cite{o2013goldreich}; see also~\cite{applebaum2016cryptographic}).
+This approach can also be implemented using statistical queries, although a direct implementation using a generic SDP solver such as the one we describe in Section \ref{sec:statalgpowersec} will require quadratically more samples and will not give a non-trivial statistical algorithm for the problem (since solving using $O(n^r)$ clauses is trivial).

-The lower bound for $\MSAMPLE(n^{r/2})$ follows from a general reduction from lower bounds for $\MSAMPLE(L)$ with any $L$ to lower bounds for $\MSAMPLE$ which can be applied to other known lower bounds.
 We now briefly mention some of the corollaries and applications of our results.